dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

   - Converting Json.NET code to System.Text.Json should be fairly straightforward although not all Json.NET features are implemented.
 See the "Features not proposed in first round" section for more information.

 ## Layering
 During deserialization, `JsonNode` uses `JsonElement`.
 During serialization, `JsonNode` uses both `JsonElement` and the serializer.
-Layering on the serializer is necessary to support `dynamic` (since arbitrary CLR types can be assigned to object properties and array elements) and to support custom converters (to support custom data types) along with other serialization features including quotes numbers.
+Layering on the serializer is necessary to support `dynamic` since arbitrary CLR types, POCOs, collections, anonymous types, etc can be assigned to dynamic object properties and array elements and these are expected to serialize.
+Layering on the serializer also allows support for custom converters (to support custom data types or explicit serialization of POCOs or collections) along with other serialization features including quoted numbers.

 ## API walkthrough
 A deserialized `JsonNode` value internally holds a `JsonElement` which knows about the JSON kind (object, array, number, string, true, false) and the raw UTF-8 value including any child nodes (for a JSON object or array).